tobyhs/enhanced_pull_request/README.md

 # Features

-* Button/link to show/hide all comments on outdated diffs in Conversation
+* Link to show/hide all comments on outdated diffs in Conversation ("Toggle Outdated Diff Comments" link below the "Conversation" tab)
-* Replies (to emulate conversation threading)
+* Replies to emulate conversation threading (reply icon on the right side of a comment header)

 # Development